-Designed in the 19700s during the Ottoman Empire, an Ottoman is low, upholstered furniture that can be used as a mini table, a pouf, footrest, storage, and decorative accent.
+Designed in the 1970s during the Ottoman Empire, an ottoman is low, upholstered furniture that is used as a mini table, a pouf, a footrest, storage, and a decorative accent.
 Its solid frame is filled with cushions wrapped in a stylish upholstery material to amplify the beauty of the space.

-The ottoman is often used to accent the sofa as a footrest.
+The ottoman is often utilised to accent the sofa as a footrest.
 It can also work as extra seating or a storage unit in any room.

 Types of Ottomans

-When you envision an ottoman, a standard ottoman might be the first you'll imagine.
+When you envision an ottoman, a standard ottoman might be the first thing you imagine.
 This traditional piece of furniture can be rectangular, round, or square in form.
 It has four legs and does not include storage or any other additional features.

-A footstool is a low stool or a small chair without a back and armrests used to rest the feet.
-It is a stylish accent furniture that is often used along with accent chairs to decorate and add purpose to a living space.
+A footstool is a low stool or a small chair without a back or armrests used to rest the feet.
+It is stylish accent furniture that is often used along with accent chairs to decorate and add purpose to a living space.